Metal amides

 Metal amides (systematic name metal azanides) are a class of coordination compounds composed of a metal center with amide ligands of the form NR2−.
+Amido complexes of the parent amido ligand NH2− are rare compared to complexes with diorganylamido ligand, such as dimethylamido.
 Amide ligands have two electron pairs available for bonding.

-In principle, they can be terminal or bridging.
-In these two examples, the dimethylamido ligands are both bridging and terminal:
+Geometry and structure

+In principle, the M-NX2 group could be pyramidal or planar.
+The pyramidal geometry is not observed.

-In practice, bulky amide ligands have a lesser tendency to bridge.
+In many complexes, the amido is a bridging ligand.
+Some examples have both bridging and terminal amido ligands.
+Bulky amide ligands have a lesser tendency to bridge.
 Amide ligands may participate in metal-ligand π-bonding giving a complex with the metal center being co-planar with the nitrogen and substituents.
 Metal bis(trimethylsilyl)amides form a significant subcategory of metal amide compounds.
 These compounds tend to be discrete and soluble in organic solvents.